AleksandarBayrev/general-linux-fixes/Apps-In-Distrobox.md

 # If using Fedora immutable distros and you run Steam/Lutris from a Fedora based container, upgrading the system without recreating a container happens like this:
 * Let's say you run Fedora 43, to upgrade to 44 run: `sudo dnf --releasever=44 distro-sync` and then `sudo rpmconf -a`
 * Then run `steam` and `lutris` from the command line first to see if there are some missing commands.
 Mandatory packages to install before that: `lsb_release` `xrandr` `pulseaudio-utils` `pipewire` `pciutils`
+* For Steam after setting up everything - if you have previous runners (Proton Experimental, Steam Linux Runtime, etc.) - run file verification on all of them to avoid problems.